cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow data output

-Once a workflow instance reaches an end state (where the "end" parameter is set to true) and the workflow finishes its execution the data output of that result state becomes the workflow data output.
+Once a workflow instance reaches an end state (where the "end" parameter is defined) and the workflow finishes its execution the data output of that result state becomes the workflow data output.
 This output can be logged or indexed depending on the implementation details.